isaka-lumato/tdd_ruby/README.md

 > In this project we implement a class with some methods, but we do it by using test-driven development (TDD).
 The idea is to write tests first and then the code.

- :

-- Add new students or teachers.
-- Add new books.
-- Save records of who borrowed a book and when.

 Additional description about the project and its features.

 ## Built With